NCTA Programs in Asia and Summer Institutes

 For summer 2016, NCTA anticipates offering 3 study tours open to NCTA teacher alumni nationwide.
 Please check back in late December and January for information on 2016 study tours.

 NCTA Summer Institutes

-Korea's Journey into the 21st Century: Historical Contexts, Contemporary Issues.
-July 13-17, 2015.
-In this 4-day residential summer institute, secondary teachers will consider modern and contemporary South Korea's distinct history, geography, intra-peninsular and international relations, and transnational cultural transmissions (e.g., K-pop, film, and design).
-Participants will work with specialists to learn about the Korean peninsula beyond the media coverage, drawing on Korean narratives and texts to enrich their teaching about contemporary South Korea in the classroom.
-Click here for detailed flyer and application, available beginning December 15, 2014.
-Application deadline: March 13, 2015.
+Korea’s Journey into the 21st Century: Historical Contexts, Contemporary Issues.
+July 24-28, 2016.
+In this four-day institute, secondary teachers will consider modern and contemporary South Korea’s history, geography, intra-peninsular and international relations, and transnational cultural transmissions (e.g., K-pop, film, design).
+Participants will work with specialists to learn about the Korean peninsula beyond media coverage, drawing on Korean narratives and texts to enrich their teaching.
+Flyer and application packet available December 15, 2015.